return to homepage

 Najac

-It has a ruined fortress and quaint medieval houses, and is surrounded by lovely countryside.
+Najac has a ruined fortress with quaint medieval houses below, and surrounded by lovely countryside.
 It is also built along the top of a ridge so is quite unusual in that respect.

-Penne is another lovely, tiny village with houses clustered around castle ruins.
+Penne is another lovely village with houses clustered around castle ruins.

 lot-valley-france-6